-While you’re in town, visit the Nancy Hanks’ cabin and museum at Lincoln Homestead State Park.
+While you’re in town, visit the Berry cabin home to Nancy Hanks and museum at Lincoln Homestead State Park.

 Springfield is the birthplace of Giants’ Super Bowl winning quarterback and CBS’s No. 1 NFL analyst, Phil Simms.
-Explore the Phil Simms Museum at the Springfield Opera House, and spend the night at the estate he lived in, now home to historic Maple Hill Manor Bed and Breakfast.
+Check out the Phil Simms display at the Springfield Opera House, and spend the night at the estate he lived in, now home to historic Maple Hill Manor Bed and Breakfast.

 The very first Dollar General store opened in Springfield, Kentucky, on June 1, 1955, making 2015 the neighborhood dollar discount store’s 60th anniversary.
 You will still find a Dollar General here today, and many more unique small-town shopping treasures.

 The elusive location of Matt Groening’s Simpsons may well be Springfield, Kentucky.
 With its iconic Main Street bustling with college life, shops, art, theatre and plenty of local dining options, you will feel like you landed smack-dab in the “Americana” of Simpsons’ Springfield.
 Stop and shop a while, then join the Simpsons family for a photo-op at the Opera House while you are downtown.

 As for adventure . . . golf, fish and hunt or take the family and enjoy our Festivals.
 Bring your bike and ride the crossroads of Bike the Bourbon Trail™ and the Trans America Bicycle Trail.